owang-bio/blog/content/python-for-forecast-analyst/dateutil_module.md

 delta = relativedelta.relativedelta(months=-6) # create delta, -6 months
 six_month_ago = current_month + delta # get the date of 6 month ago relative to current month
 ```
-In this way, every time I run this script, I can always get the date of six month ago relative to current month, without the need to do any calculation and type in the date manually.
+In this way, every time I run this script, I can always get the date of six month ago relative to current month, without the need to do any calculation or type in the date manually.